open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

-## HTTP Text Format
+## HTTPText Propagator

-`HTTPTextFormat` is a format that requires the injection and extraction of a cross-cutting concern value as text into carriers that travel in-band across process boundaries.
+`HTTPTextPropagator` requires the injection and extraction of a cross-cutting concern value as text into carriers that travel in-band across process boundaries.

 Encoding is expected to conform to the HTTP Header Field semantics.
 Values are often encoded as